 Cons: Arguments Against or Criticisms of Bailout Programs

 There are criticisms, and thus, arguments against bailouts.
 One is concern over raising moral hazard.
 Note that in economics, a moral hazard occurs when a business or institution increases its exposure to risks because it is confident that others would bear the cost of such risks.
 Bailout programs essentially provide businesses an assurance of safety nets, thus encouraging risk-taking and lowering their standards.

-A study by Lammertjan Dam and Michael Koetter tested if safety nets create moral hazard in the German bank industry revealed a relationship between expected bailout probabilities and risk-taking.
-Findings specifically showed that an increase in expectations from one standard deviation below the mean to one standard deviation above the mean implies an increase in predicted distress probabilities by 3.2 percent.
-Note that the study estimates moral hazard as the sensitivity of distress probabilities.
+A study by Lammertjan Dam and Michael Koetter tested if safety nets create moral hazard in the German bank industry.
+Results revealed a relationship between expected bailout probabilities and risk-taking.
+Furthermore, an increase in expectations from one standard deviation below the mean to one standard deviation above the mean implies an increase in predicted distress probabilities by 3.2 percent.
+Note that the study estimated moral hazard as the sensitivity of distress probabilities.

 Politician and former U.S. Representative Ron Paul also argued that bailing out failing companies essentially mean confiscating money from productive members of the economy and giving them to failing ones.
 He added that by bailing them out, the government prevents these failing companies with obsolete or unsustainable business models from liquidating their resources for better and more productive use.

 Businesses should also be left to succeed and fail on their own merits.
 Critics noted that a free market economy has a simple mechanism for rewarding these organizations.
 To be specific, success, as determined by profitability, productivity, and longevity, is the reward earned by hard-working businesses.
 However, in bailing out troubled businesses, the government is reversing and defeating the purpose of economic reward.
 The government should maintain the integrity of the free market by permitting both success and failures.